heavygee/hello-dalle-discordbot/README.md

 ## Cost

-Using the bot incurs costs based on the usage of OpenAI's DALL-E API.
+Using the bot incurs costs based on the usage of OpenAI's DALL-E APIs.
 Each welcome image generated costs approximately $0.03.
 Ensure you monitor your usage to manage costs effectively.

 ## Debugging and Control